 Saanich residents including neighbours who property adjoins the land, young families, youth, UVic students, destination cyclists, nature lovers, dog walkers, First Nations, and visitors to the area.

 Trust has been key to this process.
 We take the necessary time to build relationships between advisory group members and other stakeholders.
 We highlight commonalities and demonstrate how different perspectives don’t require opinions to be correct or incorrect.
 We exercise what consensus means so that the group can appreciate differing perspectives and agree that group decisions based on these perspectives are the best decisions that can be made at the time.

-The second public engagement session took the form of a world café and explored the goals that the advisory group had created.
+The second public engagement session took the form of a world cafe and explored the goals that the advisory group had created.
 A custom-made “forest tea” was created and served.
 Participation continued to raise the issue of youth and young adults wanting a cycling area in the park with bike jumps.
 Goals were successfully refined and Saanich Parks was able to finalize a draft management plan for review and presentation to the advisory group, Saanich committees and the public .

 While we are still in this process, success is evident with the advisory group.
 They had originally committed to 6 meetings.
 This turned into 10 meetings as we adapted to need and involve more identified stakeholders.
 The public events have been well attended.
 The client has completed a draft management plan that has been reviewed and commented upon.
 These insights have helped us determine the need for a different off trail biking option and our work continues on this.
 We have over 400 respondents for our last survey, which Saanich considered high compared to previous surveys.